 Highly respected scholars have proposed the adoption of family policies that respect parents’ choices about caregiving.
 One type of policy is called by various names: child benefit, child allowance or early childhood benefit.
 It is a monthly payment made directly to the child’s parents.
 Some tax experts recommend increasing the value of the Child Tax Credit and making it permanent and pegged to inflation.
 James C. Capretta points out that such a credit is not directed to child care or education, leaving decisions to parents, “who are in the best position to know what is most needed in their household.”

 While U.S. parents are taking diverse and dynamic action to nurture their children, policymakers must respond with respect and support by enacting inclusive family policies.

 Catherine H. Myers - Executive Director Family and Home Network

-Please note: Although many family policy debates—and this article—focus on families with children, those who care for sick, elderly and/or disabled people also need policies that adhere to the principle of inclusion.
+Please note: Although many family policy debates focus on families with children, those who care for sick, elderly and/or disabled people also need policies that adhere to the principle of inclusion.